The technology we developed was designed to take the Pilot Out of The Loop (POOL™).

 This is a totally autonomous function that will make decisions whether to begin the flight, re-route it, or state it is not safe to fly.
 It has the ability to lay waypoints around structures and catalog the flight path in order to create a preferred routing structure.
 Once the flight plan is accepted by the pilot, it can be uploaded to the UAS for execution.
 A single pilot can operate numerous UAS/UAVs and risk is nearly eliminated by the autonomous functionality of the AI/ML control.

-Monitoring the real-time weather will prevent higher flying UAS/UAVs from penetrating airspace which may cause structural icing.
-A warning will be triggered to gain the pilot’s attention to determine a course of action.
-The system can mitigate the risk autonomously should the pilot not react quickly enough.
+Monitoring real-time weather will prevent higher flying UAS/UAVs from penetrating airspace which may cause structural icing.
+An audible and visual warning will be triggered to gain the pilot’s attention to determine a course of action.
+The system can then mitigate the risk autonomously should the pilot not react quickly enough.